 Integrating indoor plants into the décor of your home can add a tremendous amount of beauty and ambiance.
 There is a good deal of information online and in books concerning plant composition in the outdoor garden, but less so on how to arrange indoor plants with design and purpose.

 Selecting the right plant for the right place in your home is of the utmost importance before an arrangement can be considered.
 After that, you want to consider color, texture, and height when arranging indoor plants.

-Here are the various design elements and planting ideas for three typical rooms and situations you may have in your home.
+Here are the various design elements and planting ideas for three typical rooms and situations you may have to incorporate indoor plants into the décor of your home.

 Color: Choose colors that blend with or contrast with the colors of your home.
 Contrasting colors create a bold, dramatic look.
 Supplementary colors create harmony.
 Since most houseplants have a short bloom window, the color of the foliage is an important consideration.

 Texture: Choose contrasting textures for interest, especially if leaf color is similar.
 When leaf color is contrasting, similar textures may be a better choice.